AVASCULAR NECROSIS AND SSD BENEFITS

 MEDICAL RECORDS PROVE AVASCULAR NECROSIS

-Medical records are the most important evidence that proves you have avascular necrosis which prevents you from working.
+Medical records are the most important evidence in your case.
+It proves you have avascular necrosis which prevents you from working.
 There are certain records the SSA must have in order for you to win your case.
 These include:

 AVASCULAR NECROSIS AND YOUR RESIDUAL FUNCTIONAL CAPACITY